Upcycled Art: Turning Trash Into Gem and Profit

 Almost anything can be upcycled!
 Popular materials include wood, fabric, plastic, paper, and metal.

 Yes!
 Upcycling reduces waste, conserves resources, and promotes sustainability.
-It’s an eco-friendly way to create although reducing your carbon footprint.
+It’s an eco-friendly way to create while reducing your carbon footprint.